apollo-elements/apollo-elements/.changeset/spotty-doors-admire.md

 You can opt-back in to this behaviour by applying the `GraphQLScriptChildMixin` from `@apollo-elements/mixins`.

-`<apollo-*>` components all still have this facility.
+`<apollo-*>` components and the Polymer components all still have this facility.
 Be careful when accepting user-generated HTML, as it means users can make arbitrary queries by adding HTML to the document.

 Read [the docs](https://apolloelements.dev/api/libraries/mixins/graphql-script-child-mixin/) for more info